 - Organisational Alignment and Coordination: In-season planning involves collaboration and coordination across different teams and functions within a retail organisation.
 Lack of alignment or coordination can hinder the effectiveness of in-season planning efforts.
 Challenges may arise in terms of communication, decision-making processes, and achieving a unified approach to implementing adjustments and optimisations.

 Below you will find answers to common questions

 How can I effectively manage inventory during the selling season to avoid stockouts or excess inventory?

 Effective inventory management during the selling season requires a data-driven approach.
 Retailers should closely monitor sales patterns, customer demand, and inventory levels in real-time.
-By using forecasting techniques and analyzing historical data, retailers can make informed decisions about stock replenishment, reorder points, and safety stock levels.
+By using forecasting techniques and analysing historical data, retailers can make informed decisions about stock replenishment, reorder points, and safety stock levels.
 Additionally, implementing automated inventory management systems can help streamline processes and provide real-time visibility into inventory levels, enabling proactive actions to avoid stockouts or excess inventory.

 What factors should I consider when adjusting pricing and promotions in-season?

 Adjusting pricing and promotions in-season requires careful consideration of various factors.
-Retailers should analyze market trends, competitor pricing strategies, customer behavior, and profitability goals.
+Retailers should analyse market trends, competitor pricing strategies, customer behaviour, and profitability goals.
 Pricing adjustments should align with the perceived value of products, competitive positioning, and demand elasticity.
 When it comes to promotions, retailers should evaluate the effectiveness of past promotions, customer response, and the impact on margins.
 Balancing promotional offers with profitability and maintaining a competitive edge are key considerations in adjusting pricing and promotions during the selling season.